Skip to main content

 Scenario: Block transactions when cumulative refunds exceed threshold with chargeback history

-1. Rule Name: "High Refund Chargeback Risk"
+1. Rule Name: "High Refund Risk Pattern"

 2. Level Type: Merchant